 Interesting trend: Speculator copyright markets such as Royalty Exchange allow bidding on the value of copyright claims.
 They seem to be fairly big-ticket.

-Here are some small-ticket services for me to review at a later date to weaponize.
+Here are some small-ticket services for me to review at a later date for promotion across social media.

 Nitty gritty, Bandcamp marketing.